generalui/pivotaltracker/README.md

         * Setter coerces values to js Number, using toFloat().
 If NaN, stored as null.
     * "date" / "datetime"
         * Setter coerces values to js Date, using validator's toDate().
 If invalid data, stored as null.
+    * "list"
+        * If value is an array, stored as-is.
+Else, stored as null.
     * object / associated resource
         * If a non-null value has type 'object', it's passed-through/set as-is.
 All other values are defaulted to null.